na-na-hi/renget/archive/lcbguide.md

 1. Claim Lunacy and tickets from your mailbox.
 2. Claim Lunacy from beating the prologue.
 3. Do 20 rolls on the New Manager's Welcome Extraction banner, and either dump the rest into on any other banner or save it if you are happy with what you got in your first 20 rolls.
 4. If you're satisfied with your current rolls, bind your account to Google/Apple, and merge your account with Steam.
+Do not skip this part if you want to keep the account.
 5. If you want to reroll: click settings\->account\->close account button.
 6. You'll be booted to login screen.
 Create new guest account, skip the tutorial and repeat.

 ## Monetization & Gacha
 **1. Identities**
 You obtain Identities from the gacha and Dispensary.
 This is the main thing you'll be rolling for; it's the equivalent of other gacha's units.
 There are three rarities, denoted by the number of 0s.
 The lowest value is 0 and the highest value is 000.
 The naming is related to the Kabbalah.
 Each Identity has 3 regular skills, and a defensive skill.
 Your deck consists of 3 skill 1s, 2 skill 2s, and 1 skill 3.
 The deck will refresh once all skills have been used.
 Skill 3 is unlocked once they are Uptied to tier 3.
 You have infinite defensive skills, and they can be activated anytime.
 Each Identity also has a regular passive and a support passive.
 Regular (in combat) passives can only be used when a unit is currently in battle, and support passives can only be used when a unit is in the party but not on the field.
 Every passive has an activation requirement that requires a certain amount of Resonance or Sin resources.